admayorgar/admayorgar/README.md

 🌱 I’m currently learning about:
 - Testing QA
 - Fullstack PHP develpment
-- Analysis and development of information systems
+- Analysis and development of information systems.
+-
 👯 I’m looking for my first IT job and to collaborate on Freelance projects.